 - Don’t tell anyone.
 As I say, unless another customer complains then its not usually an issue and especially when it comes to foreigners (who clearly don’t have body markings because they’re part of some criminal gang) the chances of this are slim.
 Nevertheless, you should cover any tattoos with rash bands or bandages if possible, and respect the rules of the onsen in the unlikely event you are asked to leave.

 - Be honest and tell the staff.
 Especially at the day onsen this usually results in being told that you cannot use the facilities, but in some cases the staff may be a little more understanding for foreigners and explain that you need to cover them up and that you might need to leave if other customers complain (again, not likely).
 The ryokan are typically a little more flexible in that they’ll tell you its fine so long as no-one else complains.
 This is especially true at the famous onsen regions such as Hakone and Kusatsu, which are more used to dealing with visitors from overseas.
-Some of the smaller ryokan also allow you to reserve for your sole use for a shorter period of time.
+Some of the smaller ryokan also allow you to reserve the baths for your sole use for a shorter period of time.
 This is called kashi-kiri in Japanese.
-For those ryokan that have such a system you’ll need to arrive early and tell the staff that you’d like to reserve the onsen (usually for 45 minutes) as soon as you arrive at the reception.
-If its possible they will give you a time (probably early or late evening) and you can use the baths without fear of your tattoos causing an issue.
+For those ryokan that have such a system you’ll need to arrive early and tell the staff that you’d like to reserve the baths (usually for 45 minutes) as soon as you arrive at the reception.
+If it’s possible they will give you a time (probably early or late evening) and you can use the baths without fear of your tattoos causing an issue.